MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-get-an-overview-of-a-schema-set-using-the-graph-view.md

 ---
-title: "How to: Get an Overview of a Schema Set Using the Graph View" ms.date: 11/04/2016 ms.prod: visual-studio-dev15 ms.technology: vs-xml-tools
+title: "How to: Get an Overview of a Schema Set Using the Graph View in XML Schema Designer" ms.date: 11/04/2016 ms.prod: visual-studio-dev15 ms.technology: vs-xml-tools